 Let’s quickly look at the ways in which your information security is likely to be compromised:

-The 7 Most Common Threats to Information Security
+7 Common Information Security Threats

 Ransomware takes your data hostage in exchange for a ransom payment (usually demanded in cryptocurrency for anonymity).
 Without the decryption key, your information is completely inaccessible.
 The attacker will threaten to destroy or expose the data if their ransom demand is not met.